Bruno Leoni Institute: Flat-tax project – VentiCinque% per tutti (TwentyFive% for all)

 On 26 June 2017, IBL launched a new policy proposal called “Venticinque% per tutti” (Twenty-Five% for all).
 This ambitious proposal focuses on Italy’s complex tax system.
-In particular, the Institute suggests a radical fiscal restructuring: a flat, 25% tax rate on the major taxes in Italy’s system (personal income tax, corporation tax, VAT, tax on financial dividends); the repeal of local and regional taxes; and the replacement of the current patchwork of benefits with a universal cash subsidy – a so-called “basic income” subject to a number of conditions.
+In particular, the Institute suggests a radical fiscal restructuring: a flat, 25% tax rate on the major taxes in Italy’s system (personal income tax, corporation tax, VAT, tax on financial dividends); the repeal of local and regional taxes; and the replacement of the current patchwork of benefits with a universal cash subsidy – a so-called “basic income” subject to several conditions.

 The proposal has aroused considerable interest and has been widely debated.
 Several important politicians, such as Italy’s former Prime Ministers Silvio Berlusconi, Romano Prodi and Lamberto Dini have expressed an interest for IBL’s flat tax reform.

 Bruno Leoni and Sergio Ricossa Lectures

 Between 2008 and 2016, IBL organized a yearly “Discorso Bruno Leoni” (Bruno Leoni Lecture).
 Since 2016, this lecture has become a biennial occurrence as in 2017 the so-called “Discorso Sergio Ricossa” replaced it.
-These two lectures are among the Institute’s flagship events, as they strive to bring the Italian public up-to-date to the most relevant international debates.
-The “Discorsi” are structured as an in-depth lecture by a distinguished scholar or author, in which a seminal topic is investigated from a free-market, individual liberty perspective.
+These two lectures are among the Institute’s flagship events, as they strive to bring the Italian public up-to-date with the most relevant international debates.
+The “Discorsi” is structured as an in-depth lecture by a distinguished scholar or author, in which a seminal topic is investigated from a free-market, individual liberty perspective.

 Bruno Leoni Award

 Since 2008, every year the Institute attributes a "Bruno Leoni Award" dedicated to the thinker whose teachings the Institute refers to, and awarded to distinguished personalities.
-The award is intended to eminent figures that, through a recently published book, or with the work of a lifetime, have helped to advance the ideas of individual freedom, free market and free competition.
+The award is intended for eminent figures that, through a recently published book, or with the work of a lifetime, have helped to advance the ideas of individual freedom, free market and free competition.

+Climate change denial

+According to scholars the Bruno Leoni Institute is the most prominent Italian neoliberal think tank promoting climate change denial and delay.
+It has close ties to the American climate change denial movement, is a member of the Cooler Heads Coalition and has used the same narratives as The Heartland Institute, for example that climate change is beneficial.